 - Get help at an addiction treatment center or opioid detox center.

 An opioid detox center can help you or a loved one safely overcome fentanyl dependence using medications that relieve drug cravings and withdrawal symptoms.
-Call our 24/7 confidential helpline at 800-483-2193 today to discuss all your treatment options with an addiction counselor, and experience a full, successful recovery from opioid addiction.
+Call our 24/7 confidential helpline at 866-351-3840(Who Answers?) today to discuss all your treatment options with an addiction counselor, and experience a full, successful recovery from opioid addiction.